quantu-mc/quantu-mc/bookoflife.md

 **Weaknesses:**
 - **Sensitive:** "I am not averse to feedback, but I get defensive if someone is challenging my most cherished values and beliefs."
 - **Reserved:** "I value honesty and authenticity, but am a private person.
 As a result, I avoid shallow and superficial friendships.
 Instead, I crave authentic, meaningful relationships."
-- **Perfectionistic:** "I expect myself and my direct reports to be accurate, motivated and honest.
-I prefer not to micromanage them, but to empower them to think and act independently in order to create an atmosphere of mutual respect."
+- **Perfectionistic:** "I expect myself and my direct reports to be accurate and motivated.
+I prefer not to micromanage them, but rather to empower them to think and act independently in order to create an atmosphere of mutual respect."

 ## Stable (SC)